Daniel-Rafique/solana-liquidity/README.md

 Verify LP Token Balance:

 After the transaction is confirmed, the script fetches and logs the user's LP token balance to verify the receipt of LP tokens.

+Write LP Token Balance to File:

+After fetching the LP token balance, the script writes the balance to a file named lp_token_balance.txt using writeFileSync.
+Log File Write Success:

+A console log statement is added to confirm that the LP token balance has been written to the file successfully.